Lendruk/NoriBooru/Readme.md

 Self-hosted media database and management system.
 Uses the concept of vaults as a media database.
 A server can keep track of multiple vaults at the same time.

 Currently NoriBooru is **NOT PRODUCTION READY**.
-All future versions released before `1.0.0` will be experimental versions and subject to breaking changes.
+The current build is far from optimized and very buggy
 ## Current Features

 - Tagged Image / Video storage and gallery / inbox